 Tufts is well-known for its veterinary school, which is about an hour away in Worcester, Mass., as well as its Schools of Medicine and Dental Medicine, both in downtown Boston.
 The Fletcher School is Tufts’ highly respected graduate school of diplomacy and international affairs.

-There is no core curriculum at Tufts but they do have distribution requirements; students are required to fulfill requirements in five areas (but there are many options that satisfy each area – sign me up for the “America and the National Pastime” course for social sciences and “Microbrewery Engineering” for math!!).
+There is no core curriculum at Tufts University, but they do have distribution requirements; students are required to fulfill requirements in five areas (but there are many options that satisfy each area – sign me up for the “America and the National Pastime” course for social sciences and “Microbrewery Engineering” for math!!).
 Strong scores on AP and IB tests can place students out of introductory courses.
-Proficiency in a language is required at Tufts; students must take three semesters of language and three semesters of culture.
+Tufts University requires proficiency in a language; students must take three semesters of language and three semesters of culture.

 First-year students live together in dorms; housing is available for all students who want to live on campus.
 About 60% of juniors and seniors live off campus, but within a few blocks.
 About 13% of students join a Greek organization; there are three sororities and ten fraternities.
 The Friedman Graduate School of Nutrition helps to ensure that food on the Medford campus is good; students give it high marks.